An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

-As $r$ increases, there arise some particular moments $r_0$, e.g., a new ridge point is born from a vertex as depicted in Figure \ref{ridge_point}, a ridge point meets an edge, two or more ridge points collide on a face, and so on.
-We call them {\em geometric events} of the wavefront propagation.
-Until a new event occurs at the time $r_0\, (>r)$, we simply keep the same interval loop $\mathbf{I}_{r}$, and for $r'\ge r_0$, the data structure is renewed to $\mathbf{I}_{r'}$ by certain manipulations with the following three steps: \begin{enumerate} \item[-] \underline{Detection} detects the forecast events from the data $\mathbf{I}_{r}$, and updates the event queue; \item[-] \underline{Processing} deletes and inserts temporarily several intervals related to that event; \item[-] \underline{Trimming} resolves overlaps of inserted intervals, and generates $\mathbf{I}_{r'}$. \end{enumerate} The last step is similar as in the original MMP algorithm, while the first two steps contain several new ideas.
+Until a new event occurs at the time $r_0\, (>r)$, we simply keep the same interval loop $\mathbf{I}_{r}$, and for $r'\ge r_0$, the data structure is updated to $\mathbf{I}_{r'}$ by certain manipulations with the following three steps: \begin{enumerate} \item[-] \underline{Detection} detects the forecast events from the data $\mathbf{I}_{r}$, and updates the event queue; \item[-] \underline{Processing} deletes and inserts temporarily several intervals related to that event; \item[-] \underline{Trimming} resolves overlaps of inserted intervals, and generates $\mathbf{I}_{r'}$. \end{enumerate} The last step is similar as in the original MMP algorithm, while the first two steps contain several new ideas.
 Detection (re-)computes the forecast events and updates the event queue, which involves insertion, deletion and/or replacement of some events.
-Processing produces temporarily a pre-version of a new interval loop.
-Trimming edits the pre-loop to produce a new interval loop in a true sense.
-Our algorithm ends when $W(r)$ collapses to one point or it breaks off.
-Then we obtain the entire data of the cut-locus $C$ and the distance from $p$ to every vertex passed though.
-As for the computational complexity, our algorithm takes $O(n^2 \log n)$ time and $O(n)$ space, where $n$ is the number of vertices of $S$, and it can be modified to be able to find the shortest geodesic with $O(n^2)$ space \cite{Tateiri2}.
+Processing produces a provisional interval loop, which may have overlapped intervals.
+Trimming makes it a valid interval loop in a true sense.
+Our algorithm ends when $W(r)$ collapses to the farthest point or is found to be inconsistent (which occurs at some moment after an occurrence of a bifurcation event or a non-generic event).
+Then we obtain the cut-locus $C$ and the distance from $p$ to every vertex passed though.
+As for the computational complexity, our algorithm takes $O(n^2 \log n)$ time and $O(n)$ space, where $n$ is the number of vertices of $S$, and it can be modified to be able to find the shortest geodesic with $O(n^2)$ space (see subsection \ref{complexity}).